Adaptive wireless power transfer in mobile Ad Hoc networks: Adaptive algorithms and experimental evaluation

-In this section, we propose three adaptive algorithms and compare them to each other.
+We propose three adaptive (heuristic) algorithms and experimentally compare them to each other.
 The algorithms are presented in an increasing order in terms of the knowledge they require in order to decide the charging range during any round $t$.
 The first algorithm uses information about the position $p_i(t)$ of every agent $i$ for whom it is $p_i(t) \in \calC_{R_{\max}}$.
 The other two algorithms require information about the positions $p_i(t)$ and $p_i(t+1)$ as well as the energy level $E_i(t)$ of every agent $i$ in $\calA$.
-Moreover, the third algorithm needs additional information about the energy consumption of the agents.
-As one can see by their definitions below, the algorithms also differ substantially in their computational complexity as well.
+Moreover, the third algorithm needs additional information about the energy consumption of the agents.\footnote{Here, we implicitly assume that the communication range of the charger is equal to the maximum possible charging range.
+Therefore, all agents that are within the maximum range at the beginning of a round can simultaneously send all necessary information (position, direction, speed, current energy level, and energy that will be consumed during the round) to the charger.
+Of course, such a communication process can be performed efficiently only for small-scale networks, where the agents are inherently quite close to the charger.
+See the discussion in Section~\ref{sec:conclusion} for generalizations of our model that could be considered for networks of larger scale.} As one can see by their definitions below, the algorithms also differ substantially in their computational complexity as well.